-What is the danger?
 What is the best way to get rid of red wine stains out of a carpet?

 Gathering with friends at home for dinner or during the holidays can be very enjoyable.
 All the excitement, however, does make people a little careless.
 Before you know it, your precious carpets are stained from food and spillages.
 Removing these stubborn stains can be a difficult task, especially if the stains are caused by red wine spills.

 No matter how you choose to clean the affected area, there are a few steps which you need to take first.
 Immediately blot the area with a white cloth or paper towels and absorb as much of the liquid as possible.
 Make sure to not scrub or press too hard onto the carpet.
 Otherwise, the wine will go further into the carpet fibres and create an even bigger stain.